August 13, 2017

 I'll take questions now, and thanks for your time.

-Question: Alright.
-You've got a lot of questions flowing in.
-We're going to be able to get a couple of them in the few minutes that we have.
-So, first question, do you think that we should or if it is even possible to slow the advance of AI until some of these areas can mature that you're investing in?
+Question: Do you think that we should or if it is even possible to slow the advance of AI until some of these areas can mature that you're investing in?

 Daniel Dewey: I think that's a good question.
 My current guess is that we don't have very good levers for affecting the speed of AI development.
 I think there's so much money and so much pressure in the rest of society to develop artificial intelligence that it’s not in a place where we have a particularly strong advantage.
 Slowing down technology is, I think, quite difficult to do and it would take a really concerted effort on the part of a much larger community.